amigus/dnsmasq-web/README.md

 ### Use

-The token is sent via the `X-Token` custom HTTP header.
+The token is sent via the `Authorization` HTTP request header.

 It publishes tokens on the `/run/dnsmasq-web.sock` UNIX socket by default.